 5: The Old Brewery

-The Old East Flanders Brewery , once a thriving beer production site, is now a deserted site, where you can still smell the aroma of malt and hops.
-This site, with its vast vats and rusty machinery, is a testament to the region's rich brewing past.
+The Old Brewery of East Flanders, once a thriving beer-producing site, is now a deserted place where the scent of malt and hops still lingers.
+This site, with its vast vats and rusting machinery, is a testament to the region's rich brewing past.

 Site Features

-- State of Disrepair: Moderate, with accessible but dilapidated areas.
+- State of disrepair: Moderate, with accessible but ruined areas.

-- Access: Moderate, some parts still in good condition.
+- Access: Moderate, some parts still being in good condition.

 Conclusion

-East Flanders is a treasure trove for urbex enthusiasts.
-Its abandoned sites, whether industrial, religious or residential, each tell a unique story and offer unforgettable exploration experiences.
-Whether you are a photographer looking for striking images or an explorer looking for mysterious places, these must-see urbex sites in East Flanders will not disappoint.
+East Flanders is a true treasure trove for urban explorers.
+Its abandoned sites, whether industrial, religious, or residential, each tell a unique story and offer unforgettable exploration experiences.
+Whether you're a photographer seeking striking images or an explorer searching for mysterious places, these must-see urban exploration sites in East Flanders will not disappoint.